The Dream Bowl

 Neil Malvone, Founder of the Dream Bowl

 The next order of business was finding talented players.
-That’s where Charles Stutler, Director of Player personnel, came into the fold.
-Stutler dove deep into finding and following players who fit the criteria — Draft Eligible players who would come and compete with effort and enthusiasm.
-But, that wasn’t enough — Stutler was strategic and consistent with reaching out to the players and securing their confirmation for attendance, leading to some very talented players attending.
+That’s where Charles “Chuck” Stuller, Director of Player personnel, came into the fold.
+Stuller dove deep into finding and following players who fit the criteria — Draft Eligible players who would come and compete with effort and enthusiasm.
+But, that wasn’t enough — Stuller was strategic and consistent with reaching out to the players and securing their confirmation for attendance, leading to some very talented players attending.
 Guys with names and profiles like Cade McNamara & La’Vontae Shenault — who both earned MVP honors for their respective teams.
 But, what really fuels these games and are the coolest storylines are the unknown players or what my good friend, Damond Talbot would call, “Draft Diamonds”.

-Stutler did an amazing job finding hidden gems across the country that ended up generating alot of buzz, like Angel King out of Weber State who was clocked at 4.37 during testing that week or Isaiah Alston who Dallas Cowboys Scout referred to as a “Martavius Bryant Clone”, just to name a few.
+Stuller did an amazing job finding hidden gems across the country that ended up generating alot of buzz, like Angel King out of Weber State who was clocked at 4.37 during testing that week or Isaiah Alston who Dallas Cowboys Scout referred to as a “Martavius Bryant Clone”, just to name a few.

 On top of the awesome game — you had the NFL Alumni represented well, with over 50 alumni in attendance — including Byron Williams, Kelvin Joseph, and Kavon Frazier.
 While Draft Prep Academy was represented also — giving countless youth athletes a life-changing perspective.